Fuxing (train): CR400AF Series

-17-car version manufactured by CRRC Qingdao Sifang.
-Testing started in 2018 and entered passenger service in 2019 in response to high passenger demand on the Beijing–Shanghai high-speed railway.
+17-car version of the standard CR400AF manufactured by CRRC Qingdao Sifang.
+Testing of this locomotive started in 2018 and entered passenger service in 2019 in response to high passenger demand on the Beijing–Shanghai high-speed railway.
 These sets are 440 m and have a passenger capacity of 1,283 people.
+13 sets were manufactured before this model went out of production.